 Use one of the default models stored in the printer memory for the first printout.
 These models have been prepared for printing by our specialists and the G-code has been optimized for your printer.
 Afterwards you will easily see if your printer is set up correctly.

 The easiest way to start printing is to use the DeltaControl display.
-In the Print fragment, you will find ready-to-print models, such as the DQ2_3DBenchy.gcode, a boat model that tests many of the print parameters such as: the ability to print overhangs through dimensional accuracy to the ability to print large details.
+In the Print tab, you will find ready-to-print models, such as the DQ2_3DBenchy.gcode, a boat model that tests many of the print parameters such as: the ability to print overhangs through dimensional accuracy to the ability to print large details.
 This model takes about 80 minutes to print.

 To print, click the file name and confirm.

 When printing is initiated, the status LED turns blue (printing in progress).
 And the printer begins to heat the pad.
 If the nozle is heated to more than 50°C, the sideblower will automatically cool the nozzle.
-The first visually recognizable activity will be the calibration of 13 calibration points (the printer’s head slides over the pad) and then the auto leveling (automatic comparison of the printing plane according to the minor imperfections of the pad and the PrintPad).
+The first visually recognizable activity will be the calibration of 13 calibration points (the printer’s head slides over the pad) and then the auto leveling sequence (automatic comparison of the printing plane according to the minor imperfections of the pad and the PrintPad).
 After performing these automatic operations, the print head will move forward to the left profile and begin to heat the nozzle.
 After the nozzle heats up, it performs an initial flush and will then automatically proceed with printing the model.

 Removing the printout

 Congratulations on your first print, we’re sure it turned out great!
 Now you have two options to remove the printout.

 - Remove the entire PrintPad by lifting it in the front, remove it from the printer, and gently flex the plate to separate the print from the pad.